 The One for the Road black & white version uses Monochrome as the based film simulation.
 This is one of the Black & white film simulation recipes built specifically for the Fujifilm X-T4 but can also be used on the X-S10, X-T30II, X-E4, X100V, and X-Pro3.
 I have never tested on any old X-Trans IV sensor, but Fujifilm shooters who would like to use this recipe can try and test it out.

 The film grain is increased to Strong & Large.
 I find the B&W looks great when Sharpening is set to -4.
 The images will turn out like you’re traveling back to the 70s-80s in Tokyo, Japan.
+An alternate upgraded version is the Dattebayo recipe for B&W creative.

 I’m using one of the best lens FX filters necessary for this film simulation recipe to function to get the cinematic movie effect on still photographs, which will be explained later in this post below.
 The film grain can be toned down to Weak/Small, or Off settings when shooting at high ISO at night.